basarat/uic/README.md

 The objective is to share concepts (not just code).
 In fact the code should really be a *sample* of how the concepts work in practice to build a coherent UI experience.

+# The process of building great frontend experiences

+## Pattern: It starts with design
+It starts with *design*.
+If you don't have design guides of what you are tryin to build (in code) then you are going to have a problem.

+Here lets leverage the excellent [material UI guide](https://material.io/guidelines/) provided by google

+## Pattern: Now that you know where you are going, backtrack
+Target big, and break down small tangible problems.
+Example:
+* You *this great looking page* (assume some great login page).
+* You need *this component* to build this page (assume some input field).
+* This component needs these other components to exist (assume *error display* or something else).